Liberty vs. Louisiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Louisiana Stats and Trends

-- Louisiana has four wins against the spread in 10 games this year.
+- Louisiana has played 10 games, with four wins against the spread.

-- The Ragin' Cajuns have been underdogs by 4.5 points or more two times this season and covered the spread once.
+- The Ragin' Cajuns have been underdogs by 4 points or more two times this year and covered the spread once.

-- Louisiana's games this year have hit the over on just two of 10 set point totals (20%).
+- Louisiana's games this year have gone over the total in only two out of 10 opportunities (20%).

-- Louisiana is 4-5 against the spread and 9-0 overall in games when it scores more than 18.7 points.
+- Louisiana is 4-5 against the spread and 9-0 overall in games when it puts up more than 18.7 points.

-- In games that Louisiana churns out over 316.6 yards, the team is 4-5 against the spread and 8-1 overall.
+- In games that Louisiana churns out more than 316.6 yards, the team is 4-5 against the spread and 8-1 overall.

-- The Ragin' Cajuns have turned the ball over eight times, two fewer times than the Flames have forced turnovers (10).
+- The Ragin' Cajuns have eight giveaways this season, while the Flames have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.